-STAFF RECOMMENDATION: The location of this development makes it an appropriate in-fill development, not only for the University of Oklahoma students but also the City of Norman.
+STAFF RECOMMENDATION: The location of this development, similar to the one north, makes it an appropriate in-fill development, not only for the University of Oklahoma students but also the City of Norman.
 As already outlined, staff hears the concerns with expanding infrastructure to the outer edges of the city, creating additional strain on the existing infrastructure; this proposal helps alleviate this concern.
 The University continues to purchase property in this area, expanding its ownership to the east across Jenkins Avenue, essentially one street to the west of this proposal.
-Review of the ownership map discloses the majority of ownership of surrounding property within the notice area belongs to the University.
-The continued change in the neighborhood component, the University ownership, and rental properties in this area support the proposals for in-fill development.
+Reviewing the ownership map discloses the greater majority of ownership belongs to the University.
+The continued change in the neighborhood component, the University ownership and rental properties in this area supports proposed in-fill.
 Staff supports this request and recommends approval of Ordinance No. O-1415-27.